freedomofpress/securedrop-workstation-docs/docs/admin/install.rst

 After the disk is unlocked and Qubes starts, you will be prompted to complete the initial setup.
 Click the Qubes OS icon.

+.. warning:: Make sure **Fedora** is selected as the default VM template.
+Otherwise, you will need to manually switch the *Work* Qube template to Fedora in order to download the SecureDrop Workstation `dom0` configuration needed to begin the install.

 On the configuration screen, ensure that the following options are checked:

  - "Create default system qubes (sys-net, sys-firewall, default DispVM)"